Siphenathi/AccountManagementSystem/README.md

+  ## This Application consist of the Back-end and Frond-end
+  *The Back-end is built with Asp.Net core 3.1
+  * The Frond-end with Angular 11.2.8

 1. Clone the repo
 2. Open the back end project first, look for .sln file inside the root folder.
 3. double click and open it.